 If you are successful, we will invite you to the second stage of the online tests.

-You will be invited to complete a game-based assessment which checks that you have the right natural strengths and preferences to become a prison officer.
+You will be invited to complete a behaviour-based assessment which checks that you have the right natural strengths and preferences to become a prison officer.
+Please allow 30-50 minutes to complete.

-You don’t need to be a gamer to do well on this test.
-We’re just looking for your natural ability to succeed in the role.
+You don’t need experience completing online tests, we’re just looking for your natural ability to succeed in the role.

 Before you take the real test, we recommend taking the practice assessment which will help to prepare you for the real test.